2024–25 NFL playoffs: NFC: Philadelphia Eagles 55, Washington Commanders 23

-Washington's next drive stalled when Zack Baun punched the ball out of Dyami Brown's arms on a catch and run; the ball was recovered by Reed Blankenship just before going out of bounds.
+Washington's next drive stalled when Zack Baun punched the ball out of Dyami Brown's arms after a catch and run; the ball was recovered by Reed Blankenship just before going out of bounds.
 With the ball on Washington's 48-yard line, the Eagles scored on a touchdown on Barkley 4-yard run with 3:43 left in the first quarter, putting the score at 14–3.
 The Commanders executed a fake punt on a Tress Way pass to backup tight end Ben Sinnott on their next possession.
 Their drive would stall, but a Zane Gonzalez 46-yard field goal cut the Eagles' lead to 14–6.
 The Eagles drove the ball down the field, but a Hurts' sack by Frankie Luvu on 3rd-and-6 moved the ball back to Washington's 36-yard-line; the next play Jake Elliott missed a 54-yard field goal.
 The Commanders promptly responded, as a few moments later, Terry McLaurin found the endzone after a 36-yard catch-and-run from Jayden Daniels with 7:05 left in the second quarter; they however failed on a two-point conversion that would have tied the score at 14.
 The Eagles scored a touchdown on their next drive, benefiting from a Hurts to A. J. Brown connection on a 4th-and-5 for 31 yards.
 Color commentary Tom Brady pointed out that the play should have been a penalty due to Barkley holding a Commanders' defender just before Hurts released the pass.
-Nevertheless, the Eagles finished off the drive on a Brotherly Shove play from the 1-yard line.
+Nevertheless, the Eagles finished off the drive on a Hurts Brotherly Shove play from the 1-yard line.
 After the play, veteran cornerback Marshon Lattimore was called for unnecessary roughness against A. J. Brown, which caused a short brawl.
 Instead of going for the extra-point field goal, the Eagles failed on a two-point conversion from the 1-yard line.
 On the ensuing kickoff, the Eagles recovered their second kickoff fumble of the playoffs.
 With the ball at Washington's 24-yard line, the Eagles drove the ball to the Commander's 4-yard line before a Hurts to Brown touchdown pass and catch gave the Eagles a 27–12 lead with 0:39 seconds left in the half.
-Daniels and the Commanders drove down the field, which allowed Gonzalez to kick a 42-yard field goal just before half, leaving the score at 27-15 at halftime.
+Daniels and the Commanders drove down the field, which allowed Gonzalez to kick a 42-yard field goal just before half, leaving the score at 27–15 at halftime.
 There were no punts in the first half, the first time this has happened in a Conference Championship game since 2003.